Berberine: Regulation

-Use in China
+China

-It is approved in China as an over-the-counter drug for diarrhea treatment, with the package insert claiming efficacy against E. coli and Shigella spp.
+Berberine is approved in China as an over-the-counter drug for diarrhea treatment, with the package insert claiming efficacy against E. coli and Shigella spp.

 The Chinese package insert contraindicates berberine for people with hemolytic anemia and with glucose-6-phosphate dehydrogenase deficiency (G6PD deficiency).
 The insert also specifically precautions its use in children with G6PD deficiency because it can produce hemolytic anemia and jaundice.